 The Nippo Vini Fantini team wanted a file thread so IRC obliged.

 The new tyres measure 25mm and 28mm on wide rims!
 Unlike most brands IRC know wide rims offer the best performance and a 28mm tyre that sits like a 31mm tyre is not going to fit in many bikes.
+The tyres also do not sit tall and this is useful for those running mudguards.

 Why use tubeless tyres?